farlenkov/obsidian-canvas-llm/README.md

 > Why did the LLM cross the road?
 To get to the other side… and then write a 5,000-word essay about its motivations for doing so, citing every philosopher who ever pondered the nature of crossing roads and incorporating a sonnet about the existential dread of sidewalks.

 As you can see, Canvas LLM provides a visual way to interact with LLMs using branching conversations.
-It can be especially useful when you're working on complex research projects, where navigating through a traditional chat UI becomes ineffective.
+It can be especially useful when you're working on complex research projects, where navigating through a traditional chat UI becomes inefficient and overwhelming.

 ## Model Selection